 Packaging is important for ensuring the quality, safety and convenience of food and beverage products but it also generates waste.
 Packaging is made from a number of different materials, most of which can be collected for recycling.
 While some councils provide a business recycling service, most commercial recyclers also provide co-mingled recycling bins, for plastic, paper, glass, aluminium and cartons.
 Co-mingled recycling is a simple waste solution as only one bin is required for multiple materials and can be arranged through most recyclers.

 Almost two out of every three aluminium cans in Australia are recycled, with huge benefits to the environment and community.
-Aluminium doesn't degrade so it can be recycled indefinitely.
+Aluminium doesn't degrade so it can be recycled infinitely.

 Recycling via a manufacturers program like Nespresso’s can turn this waste into resources, such as turning coffee grounds into compost and aluminium can be infinitely recycled into new products.